billjh/mac-setup/README.md

-# Mac Setup Guide
+# Mac Setup (Big Sur)

-Steps to setup my new development environment on Mac (Big Sur).
+Steps to setup my new development environment on a Mac.

 ## System Preferences